 REQUIREMENTS CHECKLIST FOR GRADUATE ADMISSION

-Send original copies of all college transcripts to the Division of Research and Graduate Studies.
+Original copies of all college transcripts (send to the Division of Research and Graduate Studies).

-Submit online recommendations from three people, at least one who is a professor and who was your instructor.
+Letters of recommendations from two people, at least one who is a professor and who was your instructor.

 TUITION AND FEES